sevenc-nanashi/voicevox_e2k/train/README.md

 ## License

-The code is released under WTFPL, you can do WTF you want with it.
+ - The code is released under WTFPL, you can do WTF you want with it.

-The dictionary should follow the [Wikimedia's license](https://dumps.wikimedia.org/legal.html) and the [JMdict / EDICT's Copyright](https://www.edrdg.org/) license.
+ - The dictionary follows the [Wikimedia's license](https://dumps.wikimedia.org/legal.html) and the [JMdict / EDICT's Copyright](https://www.edrdg.org/) license.

-In short, as long as you provide the attribution, you can use it for both commercial and non-commercial purposes.
+   - In short, they both fall into CC-BY-SA.

-The model weights are released under the same license as the dictionary.
+   - The model weights are trained using the dictionary.
+I am not a lawyer, whether the machine learning weights is considered as a derivative work is up to you.

 ## Credits